Renovation GuideTHE ADROIT ‘GOOD HONEST GUIDE TO HOME RENOVATION’

 Don’t Blow it

-The more time spent on planning, the less chance of having a surprise cost (think of the 6 Ps).
+Basically the more time spent on planning the less chance of having a surprise cost (think of the 6 Ps).

 Be Sun Smart

 Spending some time figuring out the best place to put a new window, room or kitchen can be the difference between a good renovation and a great one.

 This is a subject that doesn’t get talked about a lot in the race to get a new kitchen, master en-suite or new internal access garage, but are you up to date on all of your maintenance?
 Remodelling the inside of your property is not a good idea if your roof needs replacing or the south side needs new cladding.
 Also the plumbing and electrical infrastructure of your property has a life expectancy of a few decades so be prepared to have to upgrade these systems during the process.

 Okay, this is an easy one, when planning a renovation, or buying a property with the intension of renovating in the future, how will you get access to the site?
 More often than not this is not an issue, but when it is, it can be a very expensive one, going across the neighbour’s back garden and through the fence is one thing, craning everything over the top or using a helicopter is another.

 We often get asked whether or not the property can be lived in whilst being renovated, so here are some things to consider.
 Working hours are from 7.30am to 5pm, and can often finish late when trying to meet deadlines, so how does that fit with your schedule?
 If you have children we have found that this doesn’t work too well.
 We also make a lot of mess and dust which can make it very hard to relax at the end of your own busy day.
 So think long and hard before you commit to living on a building site.
 Alternative accommodation is a good idea and if conditions allow we at Adroit Builders have a mobile home that you can use that’s suitable for up to 5 people.